-How much financing can I apply for?
+How much travel expenses can I apply for?

 What are the key attributes an experiment must have in order to be selected for the open call?